Considerations for AS 4000 contracts

 AS 4000 is a type of construction contract used for construction projects in Australia that is used ancillary to a more formal legal instrument or certain documentation.
 When using AS 4000, the Principal should be wary of the high risk profile the unamended form of the contract imposes on the Principal (ie, no time bars, apportionment of delays, costs for latent conditions, lack of dispute resolution choice and deemed EOT approval).
 Finally, risk to the Principal can be somewhat mitigated through amendments.

-If you need assistance with your construction project get in touch with us via the contact form or by calling 1300 337 997.
+If you need assistance with from our construction lawyers get in touch with us via the contact form or by calling 1300 337 997.